Cowpunk: 1990s

-In 1990, SPIN magazine called The Dead Milkmen a cowpunk band, also noting that they have been called "scruff rock".
-In 1991, a reviewer called The Vandals a cowpunk band, while noting that by this year, the band was moving away from cowpunk towards a mix of metal with a touch of pop.
+In 1990, SPIN magazine called the Dead Milkmen a cowpunk band, also noting that they have been called "scruff rock".
+In 1991, a reviewer called the Vandals a cowpunk band, while noting that by this year, the band was moving away from cowpunk towards a mix of metal with a touch of pop.

-Dan Baird is an American singer-songwriter, musician and producer best known as the lead singer and rhythm guitarist from the chart-topping 1980s rock band The Georgia Satellites, who is often credited as one of the pioneers in cowpunk and alt-country music, as his songs combine elements of rock music, country music, outlaw country, and punk rock.
+Dan Baird is an American singer-songwriter, musician and producer best known as the lead singer and rhythm guitarist from the chart-topping 1980s rock band the Georgia Satellites, who is often credited as one of the pioneers in cowpunk and alt-country music, as his songs combine elements of rock music, country music, outlaw country, and punk rock.

-Goober & The Peas were a cowpunk band from Detroit, Michigan, active from 1990 to 1995, known for blending odd humor to a darker side of country music and indie rock (and for Jack White of The White Stripes having served as drummer for a period).
+Goober & the Peas were a cowpunk band from Detroit, Michigan, active from 1990 to 1995, known for blending odd humor to a darker side of country music and indie rock (and for Jack White of the White Stripes having served as drummer for a period).
 The band was known for their frenetic live shows.

 The Damn Band is the cowpunk-influenced backing band of Hank Williams III.
 It was formed in 1995 and consists of acoustic guitar (played by Williams), steel guitar, fiddle, bass, drums, electric guitar and banjo.

 Steve Kidwiller, the former guitarist of punk rock band NOFX (on their 1989 and 1991 records) subsequently joined cowpunk band Speedbuggy USA. in 1994.

 Following the breakup of Nine Pound Hammer in 1997, guitarist Blaine Cartwright formed Nashville Pussy, a Grammy-Nominated American rock & roll band from Atlanta, Georgia that has been called a mix of cowpunk, psychobilly, Southern rock, and hard rock, as well as "sleaze rock".

 The American rock and roll band Supersuckers' fourth studio album, Must've Been High (1997) was called their first cowpunk album.
 It was released on 25 March 1997, via Sub Pop.

 2000s to present

 In the 2000s, Those Darlins were called a cowpunk act.

 Black Stone Cherry were formed in 2001 by Chris Robertson and John Fred Young, the son of Richard Young of the Kentucky Headhunters.
 Their unique musical style combines southern rock with heavy metal and grunge.

-Vandoliers, a band formed in 2015 by Joshua Fleming, following the dissolution of his Fort Worth-based punk trio The Phuss.
-He met members from The Marty Stuart Show and learned more about the similarities between punk and country.
+Vandoliers, a band formed in 2015 by Jenni Rose, following the dissolution of her Fort Worth-based punk trio The Phuss.
+She met members from The Marty Stuart Show and learned more about the similarities between punk and country.
 The band's album The Native is noted for ushering in a cowpunk resurgence.

 In the 2010s, both Bloodshot Records artists Lydia Loveless and Sarah Shook's band were classified country-punk or cowpunk.

+Other cowpunk groups of the 2000s and 2010s included Old Crow Medicine Show, Brazilian Matanza, Those Darlins, the Waco Brothers, 7 Shot Screamers, and Blackfoot.
+Danish hellbilly group Volbeat specialise in heavy metal infused covers of classic country songs.